YlsooCorp/aivory-pro/docs/customizations.md

 ## Best Practices

-- **Stay Updated**: Frequently merge updates from the main big-AGI repository to incorporate bug fixes and new features.
+- **Stay Updated**: Frequently merge updates from the main Ylsoo Aivory repository to incorporate bug fixes and new features.
 - **Keep It Open Source**: Consider maintaining your derivative as open source to foster community contributions.
 - **Engage with the Community**: Leverage platforms like GitHub, Discord, or Reddit for feedback, collaboration, and project promotion.